t-mart/mousehole/README.md

 # Mousehole, a Seedbox IP Updater for MAM

-A background service to update a seedbox IP for MaM and an HTTP server to manage it.
+A background service to update a seedbox IP for MAM and an HTTP server to manage it.

 ![Mousehole Demo](https://raw.githubusercontent.com/t-mart/mousehole/master/docs/demo.webp)